Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

 # Death-Statues-Mod-1.20.X
-Death Statues Mod -> Almost Now Works on Servers (Well actually not with the statue entity yet)!
+Death Statues Mod -> Almost Now Works on Servers (The statue entity's skin is always taken from the current player)!

 > [!WARNING]
 > W.I.P!
-As of this version (1.5.1) (Must have it installed on server as well for compatibility)
+As of this version (1.5.2) (Must have it installed on server as well for compatibility)

 > [!NOTE]
 > New screenshots coming soon